AshwinG-14159/Coursera-DataDrivenAstronomy-MySolutions/README.md

 # Coursera-DataDrivenAstronomy-MySolutions
-My solutions to problems in the coursera course Data-Driven Astronomy
+My solutions to tasks in the coursera course Data-Driven Astronomy

+I have added my solutions to the tasks in the coursera course.
+The tasks themselves are not mentioned, they are available on coursera